-A British Overseas Territory, this rugged island and the rest of the South Sandwich Islands are inhospitable for humans but harbor a celebrated wildlife sanctuary in the midst of rough and stormy seas.
+A British Overseas Territory, this rugged island and the rest of the South Sandwich Islands are inhospitable for humans but harbour a celebrated wildlife sanctuary in the midst of rough and stormy seas.
 Stark grey rocks contrast with the turquoise and emerald hues emanating from the sea and the ice, make this island a truly colorful experience and a sort of oasis for bird life.

 26. The Polar Circle: Follow in the Wake of Captain James Cook

-Every adventure in Antarctica makes you feel like you’re exploring a foreign land, but in reality for much of your journey you’ll be gliding along in the wake of the explorer greats who came years before you.
+Every adventure in Antarctica makes you feel like you’re exploring a foreign land, but in reality, for much of your journey, you’ll be gliding along in the wake of the explorer greats who came years before you.
 As you navigate the Polar Circle, you’ll be reliving the experience of one extraordinary Antarctic explorer – Captain James Cook.
 Captain Cook and the crew of his ship, aptly named Resolution, crossed this boundary (the line which marks the place on Earth where, due to the Earth’s rotation, for at least day around each solstice, the sun either does not rise or does not set) in January 1773.